The Bells of Rhymney

-"The Bells of Rhymney" is a song by the folk singer Pete Seeger, which consists of Seeger's own music accompanying words written by the Welsh poet Idris Davies.
+"The Bells of Rhymney" is a song by the American folk singer Pete Seeger, which consists of Seeger's own music accompanying words written by the Welsh poet Idris Davies.
 Seeger first released a recording of the song on a live album in 1958, but it is the American folk rock band the Byrds' 1965 recording that is the best known version of the song.

 Composition

 The lyrics to the song were drawn from part of Davies' poetic work Gwalia Deserta, which was first published in 1938.
-The work was inspired by a local coal mining disaster and by the failure of the 1926 General Strike, with the "Bells of Rhymney" stanzas following the pattern of the nursery rhyme "Oranges and Lemons".
-In addition to Rhymney, the poem also refers to the bells of a number of other places in South Wales, including Merthyr, Rhondda, Blaina, Caerphilly, Neath, Swansea, Newport, Cardiff, and the Wye Valley.
+The work was inspired by a local coal mining disaster and the failure of the 1926 General Strike, with the "Bells of Rhymney" stanzas following the pattern of the nursery rhyme "Oranges and Lemons".
+The poem refers to the bells of the following Welsh places: Rhymney, Merthyr, Rhondda, Blaina, Caerphilly, Neath, Brecon, Swansea, Newport, Cardiff and Wye.

-Two decades after Gwalia Deserta was published, Seeger used one part of the work as lyrics for his song after discovering them in a book by Dylan Thomas.
+Two decades after Gwalia Deserta was published, Seeger used one part of the work as lyrics for his song after discovering them in a book by the Welsh poet Dylan Thomas.
 The song was first released as part of a suite of songs, including "Sinking of the Reuben James" and "There Was an Old Lady Who Swallowed a Fly", on Seeger and Sonny Terry's 1958 live album, Pete Seeger and Sonny Terry.
 Another live version of the song was included on Seeger's 1967 compilation album, Pete Seeger's Greatest Hits.